Justintime50/styles/README.md

 - Think of “vertical separation”, variables and functions should be defined close to where they are used, not hundreds of lines apart
 - General purpose static functions should not be contained in a class since they typically aren’t actually coupled to the class
 - Shoot for brevity, be precise!
 Don’t use a float for currency (break it down into an integer for "cents"), don’t avoid adding lock/transaction management on concurrency, etc - “Don’t be lazy about the precision of your decision”
+- Avoid words like `filter` when naming thnigs because it can either mean `filter out` or `filter in`

 ### Naming